Great Hall Exhibition Series Fall 2019

-Peters’ plaster busts take inspiration from a variety of historical subjects and styles.
+Peters’ plaster busts draw inspiration from a variety of historical subjects and styles.
 During her formal education at the Pennsylvania Academy of the Fine Arts, the artist began drawing Greek and Roman plaster casts, as well as heroic-scaled allegorical figures by neo-classical American sculptor William Rush featured at the Academy museum.
-Enticed by the possibility of creating a style that borrows from classical and other ancient roots, but given new contemporary meanings, Peters’ unique approach was born.
+Enticed by the possibility of creating a visual lexicon that is rooted in classical and ancient archetypes, but given contemporary contexts, Peters’ unique approach was born.

 The exhibition’s title, Glossolalists, is inspired by a work in the show.
 It refers to those who speak a language unknown to them during a trancelike state of religious ecstasy, also known as “speaking in tongues.”
 Peters’ art references Assyrian antiquities, Greco-Roman comedy and tragedy masks, Cypriot statuary, ships’ figureheads, and early twentieth-century sculpture.
 This cross-pollination pays tribute to the dominant influence of ancient traditions, while at the same time questioning them, allowing the artist to challenge the politics of cultural hierarchy and social conflict.